 Source: Bureau of Labor Statistics | Click the link for more info.

 new jobs (average)

 Computer hardware engineers usually work in research laboratories that build and test various types of computer models.
-Most work in high-tech manufacturing firms.
+Most work in computer systems design services and in manufacturing.

 Source: Bureau of Labor StatisticsRead More